csrohit/bluepill-systick/opencm3/README.md

 ## Project Working

 This project configures the SysTick timer and uses it to generate a time-accurate delay for blinking an LED.
-The onboard LED connected to pin C13 blinks every second.
+The onboard LED connected to pin C13 blinks every 500ms.

 ## Dependencies